Modern European Style - Interior Design Inspiration

 • Architectural Features

-Architecturally, this approach leans into high ceilings, large windows, and an open-flow layout wherever possible.
-Molding and trim are often minimal or understated, sometimes replaced with clean shadow gaps to emphasize simplicity.
-Parquet or herringbone wood flooring is a staple, providing classic European flair.
-Statement fireplaces, either original or modernized with a linear look, anchor living spaces.
-Glass partitions or doors enhance sightlines, allowing light to cascade throughout.
-Built-in shelving and window seats are favored for their seamless, integrated look.
-The overarching theme is maximizing light and space while providing subtle nods to European heritage.
+Architecturally, this means having high ceilings, large windows and an open-flow floor plan.
+Molding and trim are often minimal or nonexistent, sometimes replaced by clean shadow gaps.
+Parquet or herringbone wood flooring is a staple in classic European homes.
+Statement fireplaces, whether original to the home or modernized with a linear look, can be found in living areas.
+Glass partitions and doors enhance sightlines, allowing light to cascade throughout the house.
+Built-in shelving and seating (such as window seats) The overarching theme is maximizing light and space while paying slight homage to European roots.

 • Planning & Composition